 Note

-An API Management instance can have both system-assigned and user-assigned identities at the same time.
-In this case, the type
+An API Management instance can have both system-assigned and user-assigned identities.
+In that scenario, the type

 .

-The following configurations are needed for API Management to access secrets and certificates from an Azure key vault.
+The following configurations are required if you want to use API Management to access certificates from an Azure key vault.

 In the portal, navigate to your key vault.